arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 `NewExpansion` but this is of course a generic name that has to be converted in the actual expansion name.

+## NewExpansion enumerative type

-The use of this function leads to an important point: custom expansions dynamically calculated "enumerative" type.
+The use of this function leads to an important point: custom expansions get a dynamically calculated "enumerative" type.

 For example: Opta Analog is identified by a type number equal to EXPANSION_OPTA_ANALOG (the actual value is unimportant and should never be used, but in this particular case is 4).
-This means that if you use Controller.getExpansionType(i) and at the index i you have an Analog expansion you'll get always EXPANSION_OPTA_ANALOG value (i.e. 4).
+This means that if you use `Controller.getExpansionType(i)` and at the index `i` you have an Analog expansion you'll get always `EXPANSION_OPTA_ANALOG` value (i.e. 4).

-This happens because the controller is aware of the existence of Analog expansion even if they do not call the register function (this is privilege for Arduino expansions).
+This happens because the controller is aware of the existence of Analog expansion even if they do not call the register function (this is a privilege reserved for Arduino expansions).

-But when you register a custom expansion via registerCustomExpansion this is not true anymore: the Controller registers the expansion and assigns to the expansion type a unique value.
+But when you register a custom expansion via `registerCustomExpansion` this is not true anymore: the Controller registers the expansion and assigns to the expansion type a unique value.

-This value is returned by the function registerCustomExpansion itself (or -1 if something's wrong).
+This value is returned by the function `registerCustomExpansion` itself (or -1 if something's wrong).

 You don't need to save this value since it can be always retrieved using the controller function `OptaController.getExpansionType(string)`.
 As the parameter of this function always use the NewExpansion::getProduct() function.

-So suppose that your custom expansion is at the position 2 in the chain of expansions, to know that the expansion is of New Expansion type you can do something like: `OptaController.getExspansionType(NewExpansion::getProdut() == OptaController.getExpansionType(2)`.
-The expression on the left of `==` returns the type of the product while the expression on the right returns the actual value type the controller assigned to the custom expansion.
+So suppose that your custom expansion is at the position 2 in the chain of expansions, to know that the expansion is of New Expansion type you can do something like:

+- to get the dynamical enumerative type assigned to your expansion type use `OptaController.getExpansionType(NewExpansion::getProdut())`
+- to get the dynamical actual enumerative type of the expansion at the position 2 (this is related to the actual hardware) use `OptaController.getExpansionType(2)`

+`OptaController.getExpansionType(NewExpansion::getProdut())` returns
+the type of the product (dynamically calculate) equal for each product.
+`OptaController.getExpansionType(index)` while the expression returns the actual type the controller assigned to the custom expansion hardware.

 Please note that the use of getExpansionType(index) is not so much interesting at the practical level.
 You can always avoid to use it by asking for an expansion using